City of Ryde: Demographics

 Population growth in the City of Ryde between the 2006 Census and the 2011 Census was 6.28%, and in the subsequent five years to the 2016 Census, population growth was 12.87%.
 When compared with total population growth of Australia of 8.81% during the same period, population growth in the Ryde local government area was approximately 50% higher than the national average.
 The median weekly income for residents within the City of Ryde was around 25% above the national average.
-At the 2016 Census, the Ryde local government area was linguistically diverse, with a significantly higher than average proportion (51.1%) where two or more languages are spoken (national average was 22.2%); and a significantly lower proportion (47.7%) where English only was spoken at home (national average was 72.7%).
+At the 2021 Census, the Ryde local government area was linguistically diverse, with a significantly higher than average proportion (55.3%) where two or more languages are spoken (the national average was 24.8%); and a significantly lower proportion (46.3%) where English only was spoken at home (national average was 72.0%).

 Council

 Current composition and election method

-The City of Ryde is composed of twelve Councillors elected proportionally as three separate wards, each electing four Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors for a two-year term at the first meeting of the council.
-The most recent election was held on 4 December 2021.
+The City of Ryde is composed of twelve councillors elected proportionally as three separate wards, each electing four councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor since 2024 is directly elected for a four-year term.
+The most recent election was held on 14 September 2024.

 The makeup of the council is as follows:

-The current Council, elected in 2021, in order of election by ward, is:
+The current Council, elected in 2024 is:

 Referendum on the position of mayor

 A referendum was also undertaken at the election held on 4 December 2021, asking residents the following question: "Do you support a popularly elected Mayor where the voters of the City of Ryde elect the Mayor for a four (4) year term, thereby adopting a thirteen (13) Councillor model (including the Mayor)?".
-The final declared results were: 76.18% YES and 23.82% NO. As a result, the position of mayor will be directly elected from the next local government elections scheduled for 2024.
+The final declared results were: 76.18% YES and 23.82% NO. As a result, the position of mayor was directly elected from the next local government elections scheduled for 2024.